 - 1. Persons shall conduct asbestos abatement projects according to section (7) of this section. - 2.
-At each asbestos abatement project site the person shall provide the following information for inspection by the department: - i.
-Proof of current MODNR registration; - ii.
-Proof of current MODNR occupational certification for those individuals on the project; - iii.
-Most recent available air sampling results; - iv.
-Current photo identification for all applicable individuals engaged in the project; and - v.
-Proof of passage of the training course for the air sampling technicians and photo identifications for air sampling technicians.
+At each asbestos abatement project site the person shall provide the following information for inspection by the

-Any person that authorizes an asbestos abatement project, asbestos inspection or any AHERA-related work shall ensure that Missouri registered contractors and certified workers are employed, and that all notification and post-notification procedures on the project are in compliance with 10 CSR 10-6.241 and 10 CSR 10-6.250 and RSMO ch.
-643. Business entities that have exemption status from the state are exempt from using registered contractors and from post-notification requirements when performing in-house asbestos abatement projects.

-All information required must be submitted on forms as approved by the director.
-Failure to provide the required information in a legible manner, shall be a violation of this Code.

-Failure to comply with this section is a violation of this section and RSMO ch.
-643. Compliance with this section does not relieve the participants from compliance with any other applicable federal, city and state rules, laws, standards or building codes.
+File #: 220226, Version: 2 department: ii.
+Proof of current MODNR occupational certification for those individuals on the project; iii.
+Most recent available air sampling results; iv.
+Current photo identification for all applicable individuals engaged in the project; and v. techni Proof of passage of the training course for the air sampling technicians and photo identifications for air sampling cians. that N procedentities person that authorizes an asbestos abatement project, asbestos inspection or any AHERA-related work shall ensure dissouri registered contractors and certified workers are employed, and that all notification and post-notification dures on the project are in compliance with 10 CSR 10-6.241 and 10 CSR 10-6.250 and RSMO ch.
+643. Business as that have exemption status from the state are exempt from using registered contractors and from post-notification ements when performing in-house asbestos abatement projects. formation required must be submitted on forms as approved by the director.
+Failure to provide the required nation in a legible manner, shall be a violation of this Code.
+Failur e to comply with this section is a violation of this section and RSMO ch.
+643. Compliance with this section does building codes.